fachat/upet_fpga/VIDEO.md

 4. multicolour mode (partly VIC-II, partly VDC)

 This mode is an extension to the C64's multicolour text mode, utilizing the additional bits in the attribute memory compared to the VIC-II's 4-bit video memory.
+For this mode, extended bit r32.2 and attribute bit r32.0 must be set.

 Character data and attribute data are being fetched.
 The attribute byte contains the following bits: